bedead/Life-Overseas-webiste/README.md

 # Life Overseas
-Frontend build using basic html, css and javascript.
+Frontend build using basic html, css and javascript.<br>
 Backend build using python framework and delpoyed to Heroku.

 ## Authors